Payment for sick and carer's leave

 Example: Paid sick and carer’s leave on ordinary hours

 Steve works 9am-5pm Monday to Friday every week.
-For the last 6 months he has been working overtime on Wednesday night until 7pm.
-Steve became sick with a cold and couldn't come into work on Wednesday.
-When he received his pay, he noticed his employer paid him his normal hours between 9am-5pm as sick leave and did not pay his 2 hours of overtime.
-This is correct as his overtime is not included in his base pay rate.
+For the last 6 months he has been working overtime on Wednesday nights until 7pm.
+Steve is sick and takes a day of sick leave on a Wednesday.
+Steve is entitled to be paid sick leave for his normal hours of 9am-5pm, not the overtime hours.

 Source reference: Fair Work Act 2009 s.99